weber1158/eds-classification/Paper/paper.md

    index: 1
  - name: School of Earth Sciences, The Ohio State University, Columbus, Ohio
    index: 2
-date: 31 October 2024 # Original commit date: 26 July 2024
+date: 09 November 2024 # Original commit date: 26 July 2024
 supplement: supplement.md
 bibliography: paper.bib
 ---

 # Summary
 A repository of MATLAB functions has been assembled to work with scanning electron microcope (SEM) and energy dispersive x-ray spectrometry (EDS) data, with the objective of providing researchers with tools to quickly and accurately determine the mineral compositions of dust particles.
-The repository includes a novel machine learning classifier and three additional sorting algorithms that have been transcribed from the peer-reviewed literature, as well as functions for importing and visualizing x-ray energy spectra, and functions for extracting and working with hidden metadata in SEM images.
+The repository includes a novel machine learning classifier and three additional sorting algorithms that have been transcribed from the peer-reviewed literature, as well as functions for importing and visualizing x-ray energy spectra.

 # Statement of need
 The mineral classification of single particles (i.e., dust) has major implications for atmospheric and glaciological research.
 For instance, there is a great need for building mineral dust datasets that can be used to improve the predictive ability of climate models [@Elements2010].
 Mineral dust observations are also severely limited in many glaciated mountain regions, meaning that the dust's radiative impact on glacier melt rates cannot be easily determined [@Gilardoni2022].